• About Us

 Homemade meatballs add incredible taste and texture to this amazing soup.

 EXPERT TIP: You need to start off with a total of 2 pounds of ground meat.
-We recommend using a combination of any of the following: Beef, veal, pork, Italian sausage.
+We recommend using a combination of any of the following: Beef, veal, pork, or Italian sausage.
 Ground turkey or chicken or good options, as well.
-If you like your meatballs a little larger, roll them to about 2 inches in diameter, if you like them small, roll them to about 1 inch in thickness.
+If you like your meatballs a little larger, roll them to about 2 inches in diameter.
+If you like them small, roll them to about 1 inch in diameter.

 3 images with 1st a bowl filled with ground meat, eggs, and cheese, and the next a hand holding a formed meatball, and last meatballs cooking in a hot skillet.